 The Lakefield Trail, covering 8.5 kilometers, offers a well-maintained walking trail along the scenic Otonabee River.
 Trees, gardens, and benches line the trail that winds through the village.
 Take in the sights, or enjoy an ice cream cone on the shore of the river.

 Enjoy a leisurely stroll and explore historic downtown Lakefield.
 Visit Christ Church Community Museum, erected 1853, open daily during July and August.
+All of town’s historic buildings can be found on the Lakefield Historic Walking Guide.

 Learn about Lakefield’s literary history, and visit local landmarks.
 The Village of Lakefield was once home to prominent authors in Canadian literature; Susanna Moodie, Catharine Parr Traill, and Margaret Laurence.